swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 We begin by recalling the restrictions from SE-0390:

-1. A declaration of a noncopyable type was not allowed to have generic parameters.
-2. A reference to a noncopyable type was not permitted in the generic argument of another generic type.
+1. A reference to a noncopyable type was not permitted to appear the generic argument of another generic type.
-3. A noncopyable type could not conform to protocols.
+2. A noncopyable type could not conform to protocols.
-4. A noncopyable type could not witness an associated type requirement.
+3. A noncopyable type could not witness an associated type requirement.

 This proposal builds on the `~Copyable`  notation introduced in SE-0390, and introduces three fundamental concepts that together eliminate these